Last update - May 16th 2014

-Using the list below for the 15 different a pear nutrition entries in our Sodium database, the highest amount of Sodium is in Pears, dried, sulfured, uncooked which contains 6 mg of Sodium per 100g.
+Using the list below for the 15 different a pear nutrition entries in our database, the highest amount of Sodium is found in Pears, dried, sulfured, uncooked which contains 6 mg of Sodium per 100g.
 The lowest amount of Sodium is in Pears, asian, raw which in 100g contains 0 mg of Sodium.

-The median value of Sodium is in Pear nectar, canned, with added ascorbic acid which in 100g contains 4 mg of Sodium.
-The average amount of Sodium in 100g of a pear, based on the list below is 3.33 mg of Sodium.
+The median value of Sodium is found in Pear nectar, canned, with added ascorbic acid which in 100g contains 4 mg of Sodium.
+The average amount of Sodium contained in 100g of a pear, based on the list below is 3.33 mg of Sodium.

-A pear Summary
+A pear Content Summary

 From the Sodium content in a pear list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Sodium.
 Each a pear item can be scaled by different amounts to adjust the amounts of Sodium so that it is not just, for example, the values in 100g of Pears, dried, sulfured, uncooked.
 The item can be scaled by quantites in g, oz or typical serving sizes.